-To ensure that the troops recognised their respective Colours, they were displayed regularly including parading the troops and an officer carrying the Colours along the ranks.
+To ensure that the troops recognised their respective Colours, they were displayed regularly, including parading the troops and an officer carrying the Colours along the ranks.
 The Colours also have become a record of the battle honours with names of places where the regiment fought with courage and distinction.
 The Colours have become sacred icons that are consecrated in a religious ceremony.
-The Colour is always protected, it is always saluted wherever the flag is displayed or carried.
+The Colour is always protected; it is always saluted wherever the flag is displayed or carried.

 Since 1748, Trooping the Colour has incorporated the marking of the Sovereign’s official birthday.
-It was cancelled during the First World War (1914-18), the Second World War (1940-46) and in 1955 due to a National train strike!
+It was cancelled during the First World War (1914-18), the Second World War (1940-46), and in 1955 due to a National train strike!

-To ensure timings are kept, two full dress rehearsals take place – the Major General’s Review and the Colonel’s Review that allows the public a chance to see the resplendent display of the Foot Guards, the Sovereign’s Escort of the Household Calvary, the King’s Troop Royal Horse Artillery with musical accompaniment provided by the Massed Bands of the Household Division.
+To ensure timings are kept, two full dress rehearsals take place – the Major General’s Review and the Colonel’s Review that allows the public a chance to see the resplendent display of the Foot Guards, the Sovereign’s Escort of the Household Cavalry, the King’s Troop Royal Horse Artillery with musical accompaniment provided by the Massed Bands of the Household Division.
 The parade includes the Collection of the Colour.
-The Escort for the Colour will be the No 1 Guard of the Coldstream Guards.
-The junior officer designated to carry the Colour will troop the Colour through the ranks continuing a long-held tradition.
+The Escort for the Colour will be the No 1 Guard of the Welsh Guards.
+The junior officer designated to carry the Colour will troop the Colour through the ranks, continuing a long-held tradition.

-What will follow will be the March Past by the foot guards and the Ride Past by the mounted troops it presents a wonderful display of their disciplined co-ordination and a testimony to the hours of rehearsal required to ensure that the Birthday Parade continues to be a popular event.
+What will follow will be the March Past by the foot guards and the Ride Past by the mounted troops; it presents a wonderful display of their disciplined coordination and a testimony to the hours of rehearsal required to ensure that the Birthday Parade continues to be a popular event.

-For more images from the Colonel’s Review and Trooping The Colour all taken by London Blue Badge Tourist Guide Angela Morgan, check out our Facebook Album featuring the 2015 event.
+For more images from the Colonel’s Review and Trooping The Colour, all taken by London Blue Badge Tourist Guide Angela Morgan, check out our Facebook Album featuring the 2015 event.

 Changing the Guard